Errol D. Toulon Jr.

-Errol D. Toulon Jr. (born July 20, 1962) is the 67th and current Sheriff of Suffolk County, New York on Long Island.
-Toulon is the first African American sheriff and first African American elected official to hold a "nonjudicial countywide office" in the history of Suffolk County.
+Errol D. Toulon Jr. (born July 20, 1962) is the 67th and current sheriff of Suffolk County, New York on Long Island.
+Toulon is the first African American sheriff and first African American elected official to hold a nonjudicial countywide office in Suffolk County.
 Sheriff Toulon was re-elected to a second term on November 2, 2021.

 Early life and education

 Errol D. Toulon Jr. was raised in The Bronx, New York.
-His parents were Errol Sr., and Alma.
-His father was a deputy commissioner in the New York City Department of Corrections and his mother worked in education.
+His parents are Errol Sr. and Alma.
+His father was a Level I Warden in the New York City Department of Corrections and his mother worked in education.
 In the late 1970s, "Junior" served for two years as a batboy for the New York Yankees.

 He graduated from Cardinal Hayes High School and earned a Master of Business Administration degree at Dowling College in 2007.
 He went on to earn an Advanced Certificate in Homeland Security Management from Long Island University.
 Toulon completed his Doctorate in Educational Administration from Dowling College in 2011.
-He also attended multiple leadership courses at the John F. Kennedy School of Government at Harvard University.